Skip to content

 This makes jj git push safe even if jj git fetch is performed on a timer in the background (this situation is a known issue1 with some forms of git push --force-with-lease).
 If the bookmark moves on a remote in a problematic way, jj git fetch will create a conflict.
 This should ensure that the user becomes aware of the conflict before they can jj git push and override the bookmark on the remote.

 3. If the remote bookmark already exists on the remote, it must be tracked.
-If the bookmark does not already exist on the remote, there is no problem; jj git push will create the remote bookmark and mark it as tracked.
+If the bookmark does not already exist on the remote, there is no problem; jj git push --allow-new will create the remote bookmark and mark it as tracked.

 Conflicts